jcvincentliu/Personal-Website/content/about/_index.md

 ## Who I am

 Hi, welcome to Vincent's website.
-I am a community-centered mixed-method crime researcher focusing on the criminal-legal system and its intersection with the K-12.
-As of now, I have been on this path for six years.
+I am a community-centered mixed-method crime researcher trained in data science.
+My own interests center around policing, criminal-legal system, and community safety.
+As of now, I have been on this path for more than six years.
 Over this time, I learned a lot, worked a lot, and hopefully have somewhat made some contributions to a more safe, equal, and just society.
-As a researcher, I am heavily influenced by my early years' volunteering experiences with criminal justice nonprofits in twin cities working with community members, hearing their stories, and advocating for changes.
+As a researcher, I am heavily influenced by my early years' volunteering experiences with a few criminal justice nonprofits in twin cities in which I worked with community members, heard their stories, and advocated for changes with them.
 During the process, I realized data-driven research could be a weapon in reforms, which made me a researcher who uses data and story as my blades.

 I am pretty much a 'nerd' who would talk about research with friends as a way for fun.
 As a naturalist, I love visiting new places, taking a walk by a lake or river, or listening to noisy yet vibrant heavy metal music.
 In addition to that, I am also a fan of Chinese/English literature and art history, although I would prefer outdoor walking to indoor museum visiting 8 out of 10 times.